krisselberg/personal-react-website/content/books/0to1/index.md

 amazon: "https://amzn.to/3UK13DQ"
 rating: 7
 ---
 If you are interested in making an impact on the world through entrepreneurship, check this one out.
-Thiel and Master provide a very interesting mental framework to view the great question of 'what makes an impactful business?'
+Thiel and Master provide a very interesting mental framework to view the question of 'what makes an impactful business?'

 Notes: